Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

 The ```GAMG``` solver can often be the optimal choice for solving the pressure equation.

+> Preconditioners are useful in iterative methods to solve a linear system since the rate of convergence for most iterative
+> linear solvers increases because the condition number of a matrix decreases as a result of preconditioning.
+Preconditioned
+> iterative solvers typically outperform direct solvers, e.g., Gaussian elimination, for large, especially for sparse, matrices.

 ### Preconditioners

+Preconditioning is typically related to reducing a condition number of the problem, via the application of a matrix transformation.
-There are a range of options for preconditioning of matrices in the conjugate gradient solvers.
+The preconditioned problem is then usually solved by an iterative method.
+There are a range of options for preconditioning matrices:

 - ```DIC/DILU```: diagonal incomplete-Cholesky (symmetric) and incomplete-LU (asymmetric)
 - ```FDIC```: faster diagonal incomplete-Cholesky (DIC with caching, symmetric)
-- ```diagonal```: diagonal preconditioning.
 - ```GAMG```: geometric-algebraic multi-grid.
+- ```diagonal```: diagonal preconditioning, not generally used
 - ```none```: no preconditioning.

 The pressure equation resolution usage is shown: